Jaguarundi: Characteristics

 The jaguarundi is a medium-sized cat of slender build and uniform coloration that differs significantly from other neotropical cats—such as the small, spotted cats in the genus Leopardus—in its external appearance.
 This has been attributed to variations in its karyotype—the jaguarundi has 38 chromosomes, unlike the 36 in other small South American cats, and the chromosomal features resemble those of Old World cats such as the leopard cat (Prionailurus bengalensis).
-In fact, the jaguarundi shows several features seen in mustelids such as otters and weasels—it has an elongated body with relatively short legs, a small, narrow head, small, round ears, a short snout and a long tail.
+The jaguarundi has an elongated body with relatively short legs, a small, narrow head, small, round ears, a short snout and a long tail.
 The head-and-body length is between 53 and 77 cm; the strong, muscular tail is 31–52 cm long.
 Around twice as large as the domestic cat, the jaguarundi reaches nearly 14 in at the shoulder and weighs 3.5–7 kg, though larger individuals weighing around 9 kg have been reported.
 Males are slightly larger than females.